Best Internet Speeds for Working From Home 2025

 Privacy & Security for Working from Home

 Keeping your data private and your connection secure while working from home should be a high priority.
-Chances are your company already provides a secure connection, especially if you’re accessing corporate infrastructure.
+Chances are your company already provides a secure connection to its infrastructure.
 But if not, be sure you’ve at least got an antivirus app running on your computer.

 Speed test graphic